SANKETSUPEKAR/Android-Projects/README.md

 # Diploma-Android-Practical
 ------------------------------------------------------------------------------------------
 Note : Don't try to copy code of some specific practicals .. if you copied it gives a some kind for error because all android file are connected each other.
-       If you want source cod then download whole file and open in your android studio
+       If you want source code then download whole file and open in your android studio
 ------------------------------------------------------------------------------------------

 Student Name - Sanket Supekar